About the Journal

 - Interoperability and standards

 - Quality of service for SGs

 - User studies applying serious games in formal education

 - User studies applying serious games in training (professional, corporate and executive training, skill development and other workforce programs)

-- User studies of applying serious games in the above domains, studying effectiveness for learning/training
+- User studies of applying serious games in educational/training settings, studying their effectiveness

 - Understanding how, when, with whom, for what to use SGs

 - Usability studies